GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 You must disclose how your extension collects and uses user data.
 These disclosures include:

 * The nature of the data that the extensions collects from users
-* Your certification that the extension complies with the policy on limited use.
+* Your certification that the extension complies with the policy on limited use

-Your disclosures are displayed to Chrome users, and should be consistent with the existing privacy policies that developers you provide to the Chrome Web Store.
+Your disclosures are displayed to Chrome users, and should be consistent with the existing privacy policies that you provide to the Chrome Web Store.

 **Data usage** Use this field to disclose and certify your data collection practices.
 Use the first